Practical information about your STATIM sterilizer

 - Statim autoclaves are all designed to sterilize previously contaminated instruments, whether hollow, porous, solid or mixed loads as needed for procedures in as short as 6 minutes unwrapped, 10 minutes wrapped.

 - Statim autoclaves are all suitable for use as a sole or primary means of sterilization; If a Statim is used for sterilization, then no other autoclave is needed.

 - Statim autoclaves can all sterilize and dry bulk loose instruments or cassette organizers unwrapped for terminal decontamination and clean (non-sterile) storage.

-- Statim autoclaves can all sterilize and dry as needed for immediate use such instruments selected from clean non-sterile storage.
+- Statim autoclaves can all sterilize and dry as needed such instruments selected from clean non-sterile storage.

 - Statim models 2000, 5000 and 7000 can all be used to sterilize wrapped equipment in a sealed sterile barrier system such as an autoclave pouch or CSR wrap to be stored for sterility maintenance until needed.

 - All autoclaves should be installed and handled to avoid contamination of their exteriors.

 - All autoclaves must be cleaned and maintained according to the manufacturer recommendations.

 - Statim cassettes can be cleaned and disinfected or even sterilized in a larger autoclave if contaminated.

 - All autoclaves must be biologically (spore) tested and otherwise validated according to the manufacturer instructions for use and legal requirements.

 - Statim autoclaves can all self-diagnose any fault in the sterilization cycle for easy maintenance in the field, and most can be corrected without a technician.